josephsl/goldenCursor/readme.md

 * For maximum compatibility, you should maximize windows by pressing Windows+Up arrow.
 * When sharing positions, existing position labels should be renamed.

+## Version 2.0

+* Requires NVDA 2017.3 or later.
+* The name of the currently focused app is shown as part of the title for positions list dialog.
+* When saving positions, resolved an issue where NvDA may play error tones if the positions folder does not exist.

 ## Version 1.4

 * Removed win32api dependency to make it compatible with past and future versions of NVDA.